 For true aficionados, authentic Texas BBQ is not just a meal, it is also an art form

 Texas BBQ sits at a culinary crossroads where the people, culture, and flavors of Texas meet and mingle.
-It’s a place where the lore is as thick as the smoke, and family legacies are forged in fire.
+It’s a place where the lore is as thick as the smoke.
+Family legacies forged in fire.
 Texas BBQ brings food, family, and fun together, delighting Texans and tourists alike.

 Cities throughout Texas each put their spin on barbecue, and food lovers and road trippers often travel across the state to visit their favorite BBQ joints.
 If you want to know what all the fuss is about, you could just visit Lockhart, widely hailed as “The Capital of Texas BBQ.”

 But why stop there?
-If you’re looking for a unique gastronomic adventure that could only be found in the great state of Texas, hop on the Texas BBQ Trail and experience the mouth-watering flavors of Texas barbecue for yourself.
+If you’re looking for a unique gastronomic adventure that is only found in the great state of Texas, hop on the Texas BBQ Trail and experience the mouth-watering flavors of Texas barbecue for yourself.

 Begin your journey in Austin, the state capital.
-Global Air Charters provides service to Austin-Bergstrom International Airport (KAUS), just minutes from some of the most popular BBQ restaurants and most talented pitmasters in Texas.
+Global Air Charters provides service to Austin-Bergstrom International Airport (KAUS).
+It is minutes from some of the most popular BBQ restaurants and most talented pitmasters in Texas.

 If you want to skip the crowds, head to Interstellar BBQ in the north end of Austin.
 Interstellar is Austin’s best-kept BBQ secret.
 It’s located outside the touristy areas, so the lines are short, and the BBQ selections are uniformly excellent.